TIMELY ANNOUNCEMENT – The 2020 Spring Conference on Teaching and Learning has been postponed because of the novel coronavirus (COVID-19) pandemic.

 OPID’s Annual Spring Conference on Teaching & Learning is a common ground for UW System teachers to share and consider creative ideas of transformative experiences in the classroom, whether face-to-face, online, or hybrid in format.

-Keynote speaker Joshua Eyler and his book How Humans Learn: The Science and Stories Behind Effective College Teaching inspires this year’s Call for Proposals.
+Keynote speaker Joshua Eyler and his book How Humans Learn: The Science and Stories Behind Effective College Teaching inspires this year’s conference.
 Listed here are the five themes from Eyler’s book and questions we developed to provoke ideas for presentations.
-You will be asked to select one of these themes for your proposal.

 - How have you created a classroom space (in-person, online, hybrid) that is accessible, equitable, and engaging for all students?